 What are apprenticeship standards?

-The new standards are written by employer-led groups and include the specific KSBs needed for a specific occupation.
-This puts employers in the driving seat and gives apprentices a clear career path to follow.
-Employers can take their involvement to the next level as an employer-provider and deliver training in house.
+The standards are written by employer-led groups and include the specific Knowledge, Skills and Behaviours (KSBs) needed for specific occupations.
+This puts employers in the driving seat and ensures apprentices’ learning is relevant to the workplace.

-The new standards are also shorter and more concise.
-Each standard must fit on 2 sides of A4 in size 12 font.
-These shorter standards are supposed to be straight-forward and easy to understand – but each standard is accompanied by an assessment plan, which is just as long as the old frameworks.
-The standards also include lots of new aspects to get your head around – such as 20% off-the-job training, progress weighting and end-point assessment (EPA).
+In reality, this isn’t yet the case – each standard is accompanied by an assessment plan, which is just as long as seen in frameworks – the standards’ predecessor.
+The standards include lots of different criteria – such as 20% off-the-job training, progress weighting and end-point assessment (EPA).

-How do the new standards affect delivery?
+How do the standards affect delivery?

 At OneFile, we've developed our apprenticeship software so it has all the features you need to deliver outstanding apprenticeship standards – from an off-the-job training tracker to portfolio showcase.
-To find out how you can use OneFile to deliver the new standards, download your complete guide.
+To find out how you can use OneFile to deliver the standards, download your complete guide.